Time to read: 5 min

 - Electropolishing – An excellent choice for finishing copper due to its incredible electrical conductivity that brightens and shines the copper.

 There are also a wealth of other mechanical and chemical finishing processes, so it’s a good idea to evaluate all of your options when designing a copper machined part.
-Choosing an expert CNC copper machining partner, like Fictiv, is critical in ensuring your parts are well machined and delivered on time to your specifications.
+Choosing an expert CNC machining service partner, like Fictiv, is critical in ensuring your parts are well machined and delivered on time to your specifications.
 You can learn more about our copper and copper alloy CNC machining capabilities on our site.
 And if you’ve already got your design, create an account and order your parts today!